-MIT is moving forward with a plan to build a proposed new undergraduate residence hall on a Vassar Street site that will open up the West Campus and provide students with a central residential location.
+MIT's new undergraduate residence hall on Vassar Street opens up the West Campus and provides students with a central residential location.

 Themes and priorities

-As part of its mission to enhance the student experience, MIT is proposing to build a new undergraduate residence hall on the site of the West Garage parking facility (W45).
-According to Chancellor Cynthia Barnhart, a residence at this site would “further unlock the potential of the Vassar corridor” and would place more students close to the heart of campus.
+As part of its mission to enhance the student experience, MIT constructed a new undergraduate residence hall on the site of the West Garage parking facility (W45).
+As noted by Chancellor Cynthia Barnhart, a central goal for this residence is to “further unlock the potential of the Vassar corridor” and place more students close to the heart of campus.

-In addition to enhancing the student life experience at MIT, the new residence will also provide MIT with flexibility and capacity as it continues with its comprehensive renewal of campus housing.
+In addition to enhancing the student life experience at MIT, the new residence provides MIT with flexibility and capacity as it continues with its comprehensive renewal of campus housing.